Lovers rock: History

 The roots of lovers rock lie in the last days of the rocksteady era and early days of reggae, with Jamaican and American singers such as Ken Boothe, Johnny Nash and John Holt enjoying international hits with versions of well-known love songs.

 A style suited to the London reggae scene, lovers rock represented an apolitical counterpoint to the conscious Rastafarian sound dominant in Jamaica at the time, a continuation of the soulful and commonly love-themed rocksteady style, based on singers like Alton Ellis, who were not very optimistic about the rise of Rastafarian reggae.
 It combined the smooth soul sounds of Chicago and Philadelphia soul with rocksteady and reggae bassline rhythms.
 Rooted in the sound systems of South London, the style had particular appeal amongst women and produced many female stars including Carroll Thompson.
 Louisa Mark was aged 14 when she had a major lovers rock hit with her version of Robert Parker's "Caught You in a Lie" in 1975.
-This spawned the distinctive young girl female sound associated with early lovers rock.
+This engendered the distinctive young girl female sound associated with early lovers rock.

-Simplicity formed in 1975 and released their first hit "To Be in Love" produced by Coxson; the B-side was the Emotions' US R&B song, "A Feeling Is a Feeling".
-They were headhunted by Neville King who produced their UK reggae chart hit "Black Is Our Colour".
+Simplicity formed in 1975 and released their first hit "To Be in Love" produced by Lloyd Coxsone; the B-side was the Emotions' US R&B song, "A Feeling Is a Feeling".
+They were talent-spotted by Neville King who produced their UK reggae chart hit "Black Is Our Colour".
 This was followed by the husband and wife production team of Dennis and Eve Harris who then had a big hit with T.T.
 Ross's "Last Date".
 Dennis Harris then set up a new record label, Lover's Rock, at his South East London Studio on Upper Brockley Road along with John Kpiaye and Dennis Bovell, which gave the new genre a name.